piot/nimble/README.md

 ### Transports for testing

-There is no Transport Layer implementation included in Nimble, it only relies on the [UDP Transport](https://github.com/piot/udp-transport) interface.
+There is no Transport Layer implementation included in Nimble, it only relies on the [DatagramTransport](https://github.com/piot/datagram-transport-c) interface.
 But here are two immplementations useful for testing:

 * UDP Connections.
-Very thin layer on top of UDP.
+Very thin layer on top of the datagram layer (UDP).
   [Client](https://github.com/piot/udp-connections-client-c) and [Server](https://github.com/piot/udp-server-connections).
 * Conclave (under development).
 Basic matchmaking and Datagram relay.
   [Client](https://github.com/piot/conclave-client-c) and [Server](https://github.com/piot/conclave-server-lib).